 - Camp shoes or sandals

-Camp sandals can be useful while resting or hanging around lodges or teahouses.
+Camp sandals will come in handy while resting or hanging around lodges or teahouses.

-Gaiters will be useful for covering boots in snow and can stop mudstones from entering into boots.
+Gaiters are applicable for covering boots in snow and can stop mudstones from entering into boots.

 - Plastic or Raincoats